diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 their intended purpose.
 Asimov's laws of robotics are one such example, and are defeated by himself in his own imagined dystopia.
-Even so, there were no better ruleset for quite some time and thus they were even used in real projects [citation needed] where the target intelligence was already known to be harmless anyways (i.e. for research purposes in lab conditions).
+Even so, there were no better ruleset for quite some time and thus they were even used in real projects [citation needed] where the target intelligence was already known to be harmless anyway (i.e. for research purposes in lab conditions).

 Another human-hunting technology could be a secret government project to gain a strategic advantage, and that technology going rogue, similar to the Skynet project from the Terminator saga.